She Is: Commercial performance

 In South Korea, She Is entered and peaked atop the Gaon Album Chart on the chart issue dated May 22–28, 2016.
 The album spent a total of three weeks in the top 10 of the chart and a total of five weeks in the top 100.
 In the US, She Is entered and peaked at number four on Billboard's World Albums during the week of June 11, 2016, being the highest ranking debut of the week.
 On the same week, the album entered and peaked at number 20 on Billboard's Heatseekers Albums.
 She Is entered at number eight on the Gaon Album Chart for the month of May 2016 with a total of 45,415 copies sold.
 For the month of June 2016, the album placed at number 10 with 10,574 copies sold.
 The album has sold 90,790 copies since release.

 Critical reception

 She Is was met with positive reviews by music critics.
 Taylor Glasby of i-D labelled it one of the best releases of the year, praising it as "a remarkably cohesive experience that's both mature—such as the gloriously sensual track "Moon"—yet playfully able to pack the dancefloor ("White T-shirt")".
-IZM critic Jo Hae-ram noted that Jonghyun utilised his voice like an instrument to embody the character of each song; in "She Is", he changes his tone to match the electro-punk beat, while in "Orbit", his pronunciation is deliberately slurred and sticky.
+IZM critic Jo Hae-ram noted that Jonghyun utilised his voice like an instrument to embody the character of each song; in "She Is", he changes his tone to match the electro-funk beat, while in "Orbit", his pronunciation is deliberately slurred and sticky.
 Jo described the album as a "masterpiece of contemporary R&B", concluding that the "idol" label can be removed from Jonghyun.
 Writing for Weiv, Mimyo felt that the organic integration of future bass and future R&B elements placed the album one step ahead of mainstream pop music.
 He stated, "This album may be a rediscovery of a singer-songwriter whose strength is that he started out as an idol".
 Kim Hak-seon of The Hankyoreh praised the album's consistency and was impressed by the collaborations with songwriters such as Deez.
 He situated it within the wider context of idol songwriting, arguing that Jonghyun was the artist who best exemplified the growing trend for idols to write their own music.
 According to Billboard, "a sense of vibrancy permeates each listen of Jonghyun's first LP, offering up a kaleidoscopic listening experience that is part sunshine, part desire, and all good."
 They named it one of the best K-pop albums of the 2010s.